 - Pack loose-fitting clothes that won’t restrict your waistline

-Exercise may help you to have fewer hot flashes, as when we exercise, we raise our endorphins (happy hormones) and feel better about ourselves.
+Exercise may help you to have fewer hot flashes, because exercise raises endorphins (happy hormones) and feel better about ourselves.

 - Book a room with aircon and check it works as soon as you arrive!